How the non-metricity of the connection arises naturally in the classical theory of gravity: Introduction

-is performed with respect to the~connection variable only, whereas the~metric tensor arises as the~``momentum canonically conjugate'' to the~connection.
-Such a purely affine Lagrangian density depends\footnote{A non-symmetric connection {\bf is not} an irreducible object.
-It splits into two irreducible parts: 1) a symmetric connection and 2) the~torsion tensor.
-Being a tensor field, the~latter can be interpreted as a part of the~matter fields.
-Thus, without losing generality, we limit ourselves to the~case of a symmetric connection: $\Gamma^\lambda_{\ \mu\nu}= \Gamma^\lambda_{\ \nu\mu}$.} upon connection coefficients $\Gamma^\lambda_{\ \mu\nu}$ (contained in the~curvature tensor, but also in the~matter covariant derivatives $\nabla \phi$), together~with their first (and not the~{\it second} !) derivatives contained in the~curvature tensor, (cf.~\cite{affine},~\cite{Tulcz},~\cite{kij-werp2007} and a~recent review article~\cite{APP}).
-A specific sensitivity of the~covariant derivatives towards the~connection:
+is performed with respect to the connection variable only, whereas the metric tensor arises as the “momentum canonically conjugate” to the connection.
+Such a purely affine Lagrangian density depends upon connection coefficients $\Gamma^\lambda_{\ \mu\nu}$ (contained in the Ricci curvature tensor $R_{\mu\nu}$, but also in the matter covariant derivatives $\nabla \phi$), together with their first (and not the {\it second} !) derivatives contained only in the curvature tensor, (cf.~\cite{affine}, \cite{Tulcz}, \cite{kij-werp2007} and a recent review article \cite{APP}).
+We thoroughly analyse the relation between the affine formulation and the one due to Palatini.

-is implied by geometric properties of the~matter field $\phi$ (e.g.~vector, tensor or other) and will be decisive for its gravitational properties.

-One of the~unexpected consequences of the~affine formulation of the~General Relativity Theory is that, in a~generic case of a Lagrangian density~\eqref{Lmatt-2wst}, the~resulting connection $\Gamma$ is (possibly) non-metric, i.e.~differs (possibly) from the~Levi-Civita connection~\eqref{Gamma0} in a way depending upon above sensitivity of the~matter field.
-In fact, the~metricity condition for $\Gamma$ is obtained in the~affine picture only for specific matter Lagrangians, namely those fulfilling~\eqref{Lmatt-specific}.
-One can say shortly that, whereas matter causes the~spacetime curvature, its specific sensitivity~\eqref{cov-r} towards the~connection causes the~non-metricity of the~connection.

 \